viktor-yengovatov/sap-commerce-intellij-idea-plugin/README.md

 who originally released it under GPL 3.0 license.
 If you want to support Alexander and use his relicensed closed source version of the plugin, please visit the link above.

+# Install this plugin from IntelliJ market https://plugins.jetbrains.com/plugin/12639-integration-for-sap-commerce #

-*Built plugin that can be loaded into IntelliJ IDEA can be found in the releases section of this repository.*
+*Built plugin that can be loaded into IntelliJ IDEA can also be found in the releases section of this repository.*

 ## Contributing ##